 In 1989, Caro switched from teaching languages to teaching creative writing.
 Now that her students could understand her jokes, the classroom was much more jolly.
-She has taught courses in Seneca College, George Brown College and Berkeley University, and given workshops at such varied places as the OutWrite Conference in Boston and the Tool Box Leather Bar in Toronto.
+She taught courses at Seneca College, George Brown College and Berkeley University, and gave workshops at such varied places as the OutWrite Conference in Boston and the Tool Box Leather Bar in Toronto.

 Visit Caro at: